fenichelar/Pin/README.md

 ## Simultaneous Operations on Multiple Pins

 For advanced users only!
 All Pins in array must use the same DDR and PORT registers.
-Look at the coresponding file in the boards directory to determine what register each pin uses.
+Look at the corresponding file in the boards directory to determine what register each pin uses.

 Import Pin Library with support for simultaneous operations
 ```C